psy-guy/RitaBot/README.md

 *I and a group of fellow C-3P0 users decided that collectively we could do better, plagued with crashes, API changes, relentless bugs and issues, the drive to make something better was born.
 Vast changes were made, many hours were spent and now the Rita you know was brought to life.*

-*Rita's history and various iterations each added something extra, it just needed to be brought together and molded, molded into something amazing, moulded into Rita.
+*Rita's history and various iterations each added something extra, it just needed to be brought together and molded, molded into something amazing, molded into Rita.
 The Real-Time Interchangeable Translating Assistant.*

 ------
-###### *There you have it, the story, dramatised and electrified for effect, but all true, of how Rita was born.*
+###### *There you have it, the story, dramatized and electrified for effect, but all true, of how Rita was born.*